syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Slides/Merge-PowerPoint-slide).

 ## Removing slide

 The Essential Presentation provides the ability to delete a slide by its instance or by its index position in slide collection.
 The following code demonstrates how to delete a slide from a presentation.